celtechstarter/celtechstarter/README.md

 <p align="left">
 Hello!
 My name is Marcel, I am 38 years old and based in Dortmund.
 With a deep passion for technology, I decided to pursue a specialization in <strong>Cloud Computing, Web Development, and DevOps</strong> through the <strong>Techstarter program</strong>.
 Every day, I expand my knowledge and skills in modern software development and IT architectures.<br><br>
-My true passion lies at the <strong>intersection of Artificial Intelligence and robust cloud infrastructures</strong>.
-I am driven by the potential of <strong>diverse Large Language Models (LLMs)</strong> and cutting-edge AI tools to build highly intelligent, scalable, and user-centric web applications.
+My true passion lies at the **intersection of Artificial Intelligence and robust cloud infrastructures, with a strong focus on automation**.
+I am driven by the immense potential of **diverse Large Language Models (LLMs)** and cutting-edge AI tools to build highly intelligent, scalable, and **automated web applications and workflows**.
 I actively explore and work with various leading AI models like Google Gemini, OpenAI, Anthropic, and DeepSeek, utilizing the best fit for diverse project needs.
-This journey is not just a career step but also an opportunity to deepen my enthusiasm for modern technologies, innovative problem-solving, and the exciting new frontiers of AI-driven development.
+This journey is not just a career step but also an opportunity to deepen my enthusiasm for modern technologies, innovative problem-solving, and the exciting new frontiers of AI-driven development and intelligent automation.
 </p>

 <h3 align="left">🔭 Current Projects & AI Focus</h3>